libricos-com/libricos/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.28.x of the free version correspond to changes made in 2.16.28.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.29.x of the free version correspond to changes made in 2.16.29.x of the paid version.

+= 1.16.29 - 08/Sep/2020 =

+* FIX: Added Africa (Cape Town), Asia Pacific (Hong Kong) & Asia Pacific (Osaka-Local) to AWS
+* FIX: Fix bug where incorrect function call prevented backup file downloads from the WP dashboard
+* TWEAK: Removed LinkedIn and Google+ links
+* TWEAK: Choosing email remote storage method in the free version will automatically tick the "Email" field setting, making the UI meaning clearer
+* TWEAK: Work around the invalid file paths if found in some key-value pairs in the PHP user.ini file or Apache .htaccess file when restoring

 = 1.16.28 - 02/Sep/2020 =